She'll be performing at the 2024 BBC Proms, and is a member of an astonishingly talented musical family. But who is pianist Isata Kanneh-Mason?

 In 2019, Isata released her debut recording on Decca: a collection of piano works by Clara Schumann.

-Her latest release for Decca is devoted to music on the theme of childhood, and features works by Dohnányi, Mozart, Schumann and Debussy.
+Next was 2023's Childhood Tales, devoted to music on the theme of childhood, and featuring works by Dohnányi, Mozart, Robert Schumann and Debussy.
+Here's our review of Childhood Tales.

 What does Isata like to do when not playing piano?